dianavile/Projects/README.md

 ### STEP 1: CARD DECK (gameboard)
 __GOAL__: CREATE A GRID OF 16 CARDS
 // Create a GRID for the game
-- Create an array with all the icons (16 cards= 8 pair of cards)
+- Create an array with all the icons

+- 16 cards= 8 pair of cards
-- (This array is needed for the shuffle function (param array and returns an array in the end).
+- This array is needed for the shuffle function (param array and returns an array in the end.
   The returned array= the shuffled array you put in.
-Store this in a new array: Create a `const`and assign it the array.)
+Store this in a new array: Create a `const`and assign it the array.

 - Create a reference to the deck (== deck of all cards in game)